lauchimoon/wordle/README.md

 # wordle
 Manual wordle solver

-I call it 'manual' because the program cant't figure out anything on its' own; you must provide the information that the Wordle game tells you on each guess :^)
+I call it 'manual' because the program cant't figure out anything on its own; you must provide the information that the Wordle game tells you on each guess :^)

 ## Usage
 ```